-Major Features of the Regional Review Process being jointly managed by the Regional Body and Compact Council:
+Major Features of the Regional Review Process that was jointly managed by the Regional Body and Compact Council:

-Public comment and participation will be important in the decision making process.
+Public comment and participation was important in the decision making process.
 Comments could be submitted on and after January 12, 2016 through March 14, 2016 to both the Great Lakes-St. Lawrence River Water Resources Regional Body and Great Lakes-St. Lawrence River Basin Water Resources Council.

 Comments submitted prior to January 12, 2016 and after March 14, 2016 were not considered.